Resilience & resources: What if…?

 - The health and safety of our graduate students is paramount, and we strongly encourage graduate students who feel they are being placed in harm’s way to seek help through the following resources:

-If you need help anonymously
+If you need confidential help

 Be self-aware & proactive